mentainha/m3o/README.md

 M3O is a universal public API gateway.

 Explore, discover and consume public
-APIs as simpler programmable building blocks all on one platform.
+APIs as simpler programmable building blocks all through one platform.

 ## Features